Documenting things

 • How can this data be reused (licensing)?

 How do you organize all this information?
-You could use a free form format, like a README file or spreadsheet.
-But there is also great advantage to use a more standardized way that will make the content not only Human readable but also machine readable.
-This will enhance the data discovery as specific information will be potentially tagged or attributed to specific aspect of your data (e.g. spatial or temporal coverage, taxonomy, …).
+You could use a free-form format, like a README file or spreadsheet.
+But there is also a great advantage to using a more standardized way that will make the content not only Human readable but also machine-readable.
+This will enhance the data discovery as specific information will be potentially tagged or attributed to specific aspects of your data (e.g. spatial or temporal coverage, taxonomy, …).

 There are a number of environmental metadata standards (think, templates) that you could use, including the Ecological Metadata Language (EML), Geospatial Metadata Standards like ISO 19115 and ISO 19139, the Biological Data Profile (BDP), Dublin Core, Darwin Core, PREMIS, the Metadata Encoding and Transmission Standard (METS), and the list goes on and on.